-The irony, I don’t think he did it to be a dick.
+Perhaps the most bizarre is that I don't think he did it to be a dick.
 I think he just is a clueless one, by pure accident.
 Because after we had paid, and I was ready to high tail it out of there, he asked if he could walk me to my car.
-Was this dude for real!?!?!
-Get bent homie!
-Sure.
-And then I practically jogged to my car.
+Was this dude for real?!
+I said Sure over my shoulder and then I practically jogged to my car.
 Upon which he exclaimed how can you afford that *insert weak complaints about his shitty 20 year old truck*.
-Yeah, because nothing makes a girl hotter than exclaiming about your poverty when you’re a grown up with a government job who supposedly only has his thesis to finish to complete his MSc at SFU.
-So I just told him I’m independently wealthy.
-Get.
-Real.
-Son.
+Yeah, because nothing makes a girl hotter than exclaiming about your poverty when you're a grown up with a government job who supposedly only has his thesis to finish to complete his MSc at SFU.
+So I just told him I'm independently wealthy.
 Kaboom!!

 He mentioned a lovely coffee shop up the street and I could tell, sitting there, on the tip of his tongue, was going to be an invite to join him.
 And while I haven't perfected my break-away-during-the-date-dash, I damn sure have my already-getting-in-my-car-adios-kid stride on lock.
 I hit him with a quick, well it was nice meeting you and pretty much ran around the car to the front door, jumped in, slammed the door, hit the gas, and drove to chronic tacos...a reward for the torture I'd just endured, scarred for life, by a Mess in a lavender leather jacket.